valande/valande/README.md

 ### Hi there! 👋
-This is [Pablo Cazallas](https://www.linkedin.com/in/pablo-cazallas-gonzalez/), a senior developer skilled in Linux and junior DevOps IT professional.
+This is [Pablo Cazallas](https://www.linkedin.com/in/pablo-cazallas-gonzalez/), a Software Developer & DevOps, skilled in UNIX & Linux.

 - 🔭 Currently I am available for hiring.
 - 🤔 Interested in Software Development, Sys Admin, Agile methodologies, CI /CD, IaC, Python...